(Watch a video tour of this graveyard)

 In the years after the Great Famine he purchased over 3000 acres of land, much of it in Caheragh parish.
 He died in 1879 and bequeathed his home, Prospect House in North Street, to the Bishop of Ross when it became the Bishop’s Palace.

 With the support of Cork County Council, Skibbereen Heritage Centre has created a sign for Caheragh Old Graveyard which lists all those known to be interred there, as well as a brief history of the site.
-Unfortunately, however, the sign is stuck in the sign-writers at present due to the Corvid 19 pandemic.
-So we thought we would share some this information on this beautiful site while we await the sign being erected.

 We’ve also produced signs at other local graveyards ….